coffee2code/wpuntexturize/readme.txt

 = Why are certain characters in my posts still being replaced by their HTML entity encoded version? =

 This ONLY prevents WordPress from making HTML entity code substitutions of single and double quotation marks with their curly alternatives and does NOT prevent WordPress from making any other character and string substitutions.

+= Why do I still see curly quotation marks in my posts? =

+Most likely these curly quotes are actually present in your originally post content and are being directly shown to visitors.
+WordPress isn't converting these to curly quotes since they are already that way.
+This could happen if you copy-and-pasted text from another source.

+If you don't want any curly quotes to appear in your posts at all, then on the Settings -> Reading admin page check the checkbox labeled "Convert existing curly quotes in posts to their non-curly alternatives".

 = What text does this plugin modify/filter? =